Voronoi diagrams of polygonal objects

 We have introduced a fast method to automatically extract patterns based on their structure and context, using the Voronoi diagram of VLSI design shapes.
 We first identified possible problematic locations, represented as gauge centers, and then use the derived locations to extract windows and problematic patterns from the design layout.
 The problematic locations are prioritized by the shape and proximity information of design polygons.

-Our work on VLSI pattern analysis has won the Luigi Franco Cerrina Memorial Best Student Paper Award at SPIE Advanced Lithography, Design-Process-Technology Co-optimization for Manufacturability IX, 2015. (pdf)
+Luigi Franco Cerrina Memorial Best Student Paper Award at SPIE Advanced Lithography, Design-Process-Technology Co-optimization for Manufacturability IX, 2015. (

 Box Subdivision algorithms